EB1-A

 Introduction To EB-1A Application

 EB1-A is a subcategory of Employment-based Green Card 1st preference.
-Aria Immigration Law Group specializes in EB-1A (Alien of Extraordinary Ability) petitions.
+Green Card Link specializes in EB-1A (Alien of Extraordinary Ability) petitions.
 This immigrant visa preference is for foreign nationals with extraordinary ability and skill in sciences, arts, education, business, or athletics.
 Pursuant to federal immigration law, unlike EB-1b and EB-1c, the petitioner is not required to have an employer, but they must be entering to continue to work in their chosen field, and they must substantially benefit prospectively in the U.S. In addition, the petitioner must show that the foreign person sustained national or international acclaim with recognized achievements.
 This is the requirement that is most difficult to prove.
-Based on our experience, Aria Immigration Law Group has developed winning strategy of argument to meet this prong of requirement.
+Based on our experience, Green Card Link has developed winning strategy of argument to meet this prong of requirement.
 To win an extraordinary ability case requires extensive documentation and excellent petition skills of the attorney.
-You can trust Aria Immigration Law Group with your EB1-A case.
+You can trust Green Card Link with your EB1-A case.

-Attorneys must possess extraordinary petition skills and be willing to submit extensive evidence or order to be successful with extraordinary ability cases.
-Our clients can trust Aria Law Group with EB1-A cases.
+Attorneys must demonstrate exceptional petition skills and a willingness to submit extensive evidence in order to achieve success with extraordinary ability cases.
+Our clients can place their trust in Green Card Link for EB1-A cases.

 EB-1A Advantages: